Spanish timeshare claims forging ahead despite confusion over Supreme Court decision

 The RDO article raised concerns among people currently bringing claims against timeshare companies for mis-selling and illegal contracts.

-The announcement welcomed a Spanish Supreme Court decision handed down on 30 October 2025 which said (among other points) that timeshare contracts of over 50 years, or floating time (not points), are no longer automatically null and void.
+The announcement welcomed a Spanish Supreme Court decision handed down on 30 October 2025 which said (among other points) that timeshare contracts longer than 50 years, and floating weeks (not points), are no longer automatically null and void.

 The ruling followed an intense lobbying campaign, strongly backed by large timeshare companies that believed they were losing money by having to comply with existing consumer laws.

-On a straightforward reading, the opposite appears more likely: the interests of well-funded timeshare businesses have been placed ahead of consumer protection.
+On a plain reading, the opposite appears more likely: the interests of well-funded timeshare businesses have been prioritised over consumer protection.

-That said, the ruling is not as wide-ranging or as damaging as the RDO’s reporting suggests.
+That said, the ruling is not as wide-ranging – or as damaging for consumers bringing claims – as the RDO’s reporting suggests.

 The facts

-- Some future claims will need careful review in light of the new ruling, which may involve additional legal work and expense.
+• Some future claims will need careful review in light of the ruling, which may involve additional legal work and expense.

 Expert comment